hi-paris/deepdespeckling/README.md

 ```

-2I want to train a model using the pre-trained version :
+2) I want to train a model using the pre-trained version :
 ```python
 from deepdespeckling.merlin.train.train import create_model, fit_model
 from merlinsar.train.model import Model